mondele/btt-writer-docs/docs/dImport.rst

     :alt: BTT Writer for the Desktop

 The BTT Writer program enables you to import a project from various sources.
-To import a project, start from the Home page:
+To import a project:

+1. Navigate to the Home page.

-1. Click on the 3-dot icon at the bottom left of the window.
+2. Click on the 3-dot icon at the bottom left of the window.

-2. Select Import from the menu.
+3. Select Import from the menu.

 There are four options to choose from when importing to BTT Writer.